IDIUX/idiux.github.io/about.md

 related_image: /public/images/banner-about-amsterdam.jpg
 ---

-Iain Dowling is a product designer with a passion for people.
+Product designer with a passion for people.
 User experience design, user interface design and interaction design expert.

 Systems-thinker with an eye for detail.
 Pragmatic perfectionist.
 Engineer whisperer.